sandreja/Smoke-Test-Sa-Cucumber-om/README.md

-Originalni Smoke Test / The original Smoke Test: https://github.com/sandreja/Prvi-Smoke-Test
+The original Smoke Test / Originalni Smoke Test : https://github.com/sandreja/Prvi-Smoke-Test

 EN
 Its the practically the same code, just with the addition of BDD software: Cucumber